Peter Maivia: Later career (1981–1982)

 After leaving the WWF, Maivia returned to California and won the NWA Americas Heavyweight Championship.
 He wrestled in his last match in Hawaii in February 1982, defeating Victor Rivera in a singles match.
 He retired on February 11, 1982, due to his battle with cancer.

+Film work

+Maivia was also an actor, appearing in the fifth James Bond film, You Only Live Twice, where he played a henchman who fights Bond (played by Sean Connery).
+He was also a fight choreographer on the film.

 Personal life

-Maivia, also known as the Flyinʻ Hawaiian, was of the Ali'i lineage of Malietoa.
 Maivia's traditional Samoan tattoos, which covered his abdomen and legs, were a symbol of his High Chief status.
 According to Superstar Billy Graham, they were completed in three days.

 His wife Ofelia Fuataga, more commonly known as Lia Maivia, was one of the first female professional wrestling promoters.
 Maivia adopted Lia's daughter Mataniu Feagaimaleata "Ata" Fitisemanu.

 Maivia was the blood brother of Amituanai Anoaʻi, the father of the Wild Samoans (Afa and Sika), and thus the Anoaʻi family regard the Maivia family as part of their own family.

-Maivia was also an actor, appearing in the fifth James Bond film, You Only Live Twice, where he played a driver who transports a disguised Bond to Osato headquarters.
-His character also fights Bond, is hit with a sofa, wields a katana, and is put down when a statue is broken on his head.
-He was also the film's stunt fight co-ordinator.